chapmanjacobd/journal/fun/quotes.short.md

 > Masters of craft are true students of genre.
 They understand the disparate parts and how they fit together, and--most importantly--how the parts can be broken down, shuffled around and inverted in order to create something new and exciting.

 ~smiles134

+> One way to achieve superhuman intelligence in AI is to make humans dumber.

+~palmotea, ~card_zero